-Of note also from the 2011 national survey of NH&Cs is that women are the predominant users of NH&Cs, with those aged between the ages of 45-64 most highly represented (ANHCA 2011 p.
+The 2011 national survey of NH&Cs indicates that women are the predominant users of NH&Cs, with those aged between the ages of 45-64 most highly represented (ANHCA 2011 p.
 11).
 However, the number of male participants in ACE has increased markedly in recent years.
 A stimulus to higher rates of male participation has been the offer by NH&Cs of computer classes, foundation skills classes and skills development classes.
 Skill development programs have been particularly valuable in boosting participation rates of males (SA Centre for Economic Studies, 2013).